Self-Directed IRA Real Estate for Retirement Diversity

 Self-Directed IRA for Real Estate with Checkbook Control

-A self-directed IRA also called a self-directed IRA LLC with checkbook control or a Real Estate IRA is a structure that allows one to use their retirement funds to make real estate and other alternative asset investments without incurring any immediate tax liability.
-The self-directed IRA Real Estate involves the establishment of a limited liability company (“LLC”) that is owned by the IRA (care of the IRA custodian) and managed by you or any third-party then manages the LLC.
+A self-directed IRA (aka, a Self-Directed IRA LLC with checkbook control or a Real Estate IRA) is a structure that allows you, the investor, to use retirement funds for alternative asset investment.
+Additionally, you incur no immediate tax liability.
+The self-directed IRA Real Estate involves the establishment of a limited liability company (LLC) that the individual retirement account owns (IRA), care of the IRA custodian.
+You or any third-party then manages the LLC.
 As a result, you can control your IRA assets and begin to make alternative investments.
 You can also make traditional investments if you feel confident investing in Wall Street.
 However, you’re no longer restricted to making traditional investments.

-With a self-directed IRA or checkbook IRA structure, you will have the power to invest in almost any type of asset you wish.
+With a Self-Directed IRA or checkbook IRA structure, you will have the power to invest in almost any type of asset you wish.
 The IRS and the Internal Revenue Code do not describe what a self-directed IRA can invest in, only what it cannot invest in.
 Internal Revenue Code Sections 408 & 4975 prohibits Disqualified Persons from engaging in certain type of transactions, such as:

 - Any transaction directly or indirectly involving or benefiting a “disqualified person”